irfan-za/global-organic-fertilizer/README.md

 🌱 **Sustainable Agriculture Through Natural Solutions**

-Organic fertilizer export company based in Indonesia, dedicated to providing eco-friendly products such as Rice Husk Ash, Vermicompost, and Decomposed Goat Manure.
+Organic fertilizer export company based in Indonesia, dedicated to providing eco-friendly products such as Rice Husk Charcoal, Vermicompost, and Decomposed Goat Manure.
 All of our products are derived from natural sources to support sustainable and productive agriculture.

 ## 🏗️ Project Structure